Sign up to our mailing list to discover the future of beauty and wellness.

 As with the words ‘boutique’ and ‘bespoke’, the word ‘wellness’ has become somewhat muddied with superficial, disingenuous connotations.
 “We’re not wellness,” insists LYMA founder Lucy Goff.
 “We haven't got a woman in a kitchen in a Sweaty Betty tracksuit, eating goji berries and smiling, that's not what real wellness is.
 We prefer to call ourselves a well-tech company because we are a science-based at our core and our edge is in leading innovation and the team of scientists that work with us.
 These are the scientists that are working with government to help avert the health crisis.
 These are not token gesture doctors, these are not ‘cool people’, these are proper hard-core scientists.”

-It’s this global collective of leading scientists that developed the LYMA supplement, a nutraceutical specifically designed and proven to reduce anxiety, lift moods, increase immunity, reduce inflammation, sharpen cognitive function and get you sleeping better.
-The nine patented, peer-reviewed ingredients have been bio-engineered for ultimate absorption and compatibility with the body making it the perfect aid to living a longer, healthier life.
+It’s this global collective of leading scientists that developed the LYMA Supplement, a nutraceutical specifically designed and proven to reduce anxiety, lift moods, increase immunity, reduce inflammation, sharpen cognitive function and get you sleeping better.
+The patented, peer-reviewed ingredients have been bio-engineered for ultimate absorption and compatibility with the body making it the perfect aid to living a longer, healthier life.